Assassin's Creed Chronicles: Gameplay

 All three Chronicles games are 2.5D side scrolling platformers.
-Players control the protagonist from a third-person perspective and must make their way past enemy guards and other threats to reach the end of each level.
+Players control the protagonist from a third-person perspective and must make their way past enemy guards and other obstacles to reach the end of each level.
 The levels are all linear and feature little in terms of exploration, although some include hidden areas and collectibles, such as Animus shards, chests, and Sync points (which reveal the locations of other collectibles on the in-game map).

 The core gameplay of each title revolves around stealth and combat.
 Stealth consists of the player using various tactics, such as hiding in the shadows or creating distractions, to stray away from the enemies' cones of vision.
 If the player is detected, then an alarm is raised, prompting all nearby enemies to actively search for the player until they either find them or give up.
 The games' combat system revolves around weakening the enemy's defense until they can be executed; players can use light and heavy attacks, block incoming strikes, and perform some more advanced moves, like dodging gunfire and rolling over enemies.
 Parkour is also featured in the games, although players are restricted to only being able to climb areas highlighted with more color.